ARTICLE I. NAME

 A. The Executive Committee

-The Executive Committee shall consist of all elected officers.
-Each officer shall have one vote.
+The Executive Committee shall consist of all elected officers and committee chairs.
+Each officer shall have one vote, and committee chairs may become voting members in the Executive Committee if approved by a majority vote;

 The Executive Committee shall meet once a month.
 Any elected Executive Committee member must not have two or more consecutive unexcused absences to Executive Committee meetings, and must not have more than 3 unexcused absences during each one-year term.
 An unexcused meeting is one where no prior notice with a supporting reason has been given to the Chair or Co-Chairs in anticipation of an absence.